ksu-cs-textbooks/cis526/content/00-forward/01-introduction.md

 ### Projects

-Throughout the semester we will be creating a web application for the Kansas CS for All website.
-This non-profit organization was created to support Kansas preK-12 teachers in bringing computer science education into our states' classrooms.
-I've chosen this project because it intersects with two domains you most likely are familiar with - the K-12 educational system, and computer science.
-Moreover, Professor Josh Weese, Russell Feldhausen, and myself are three of the core organizers of the Kansas CS for All organization, so there is a chance your solution could be adopted as the "official" web application.
-How would that be for a résumé piece?
+Throughout the semester we will be creating a full-stack web application for "Community Chest".
+This is a burgeoning non-profit organization looking to place "exchange" bins around Manhattan where people can donate small items to benefit the needy.
+Our web application will provide locations for the bins, and guidance for what people need and have to share.

 ### Office Hours